Updated April 11, 2019.

-This company currently ranks #169 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1977 and franchising since that same year, the number of locations has grown slightly in recent years to the current total of 135, 26 of which are company-owned and all of which are located in the U.S.
+This company currently ranks #100 (up from last year’s position of #169) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1977 and franchising since that same year, the number of locations has grown slightly in recent years to the current total of 143 (up from last year’s total of 135), of which 26 are company owned and all are located in the U.S.

 6. NaturaLawn of America

-NaturaLawn of America got its start in 1987 when it was founded by Beecher Smith and Philip Catron who helped pioneer eco-friendly lawncare and continued to help consumers understand that “the picture-perfect, weed-free, insect-free lawn is a myth that endorses unnecessary and irresponsible pesticide use.”
+NaturaLawn of America got its start in the mid-1980s when it was founded by Beecher Smith and Philip Catron who helped pioneer eco-friendly lawncare and continued to help consumers understand that “the picture-perfect, weed-free, insect-free lawn is a myth that endorses unnecessary and irresponsible pesticide use.”